Brain Injury – St. Louis Workers Compensation Lawyer

-If you are suffering from any type of brain damage as a result from a work related injury, you are entitled to receive workers’ compensation benefits in Missouri for the treatment of your condition as well as any wages lost as a result.
-Depending on the severity, you could also qualify for disability benefits, which ensure that you are able to receive benefits for the rest of your lifetime if it is found that the condition is irreversible.
-If you are unsure of what you qualify for or if you are having a hard time receiving your workers comp benefits after a brain injury, contact the Law Office of James M. Hoffman for a free and private consultation.
+If you are suffering from any type of brain damage resulting from a work-related injury, you are entitled to receive workers’ compensation benefits in Missouri for the treatment of your condition, as well as any wages lost as a result.
+Depending on the severity, you could also qualify for disability benefits, which ensure that you can receive benefits for the rest of your life if it is found that the condition is irreversible.

 What Type of Missouri Workers are at Risk for Brain Damage?

-Work related brain injuries are most often the result of a blow to the head.
-This type of injury could come from a fall, or from being struck by a falling object.
-Construction workers, cable installers and individuals who drive as a part of their work duties are most susceptible.
+Work-related brain injuries are most often the result of a blow to the head.
+This type of injury could come from a fall or from being struck by a falling object.
+Construction workers, cable installers, and individuals who drive as a part of their work duties are most susceptible.
 The most important thing to understand is that no matter how mild the injury may seem, it should still be reported to a supervisor and examined by a doctor.
 There is no predictability when it comes to a brain injury, and what appears to be just a mild bump now could quickly turn into something more serious in just a few hours.

 Common Work-Related Causes of a Brain Injury

-Many jobs require employees to maneuver heavy machinery, or work in unsafe environments, in high places, or on slippery surfaces.
+Many jobs require employees to maneuver heavy machinery or work in unsafe environments, in high places, or on slippery surfaces.
 The causes of traumatic brain injuries can vary quite a lot.

 Common causes of brain injuries in the workplace are: